Download PDF: 2019_Call_PhD-SPACE_v2

 The evaluation of the candidates is done based on the following criteria (a minimum mark of 25 points in each criteria is expected for final selection):

-- 50 points - curricular evaluation of the candidate: (1) degrees, including marks and contents of curricular units completed and the relevance for the topics in PhD::SPACE; (2) complementary training, participation in mobility/exchange programs and other curricular activities; (3) reference letters other relevant items.
+- 50 points - curricular evaluation of the candidate: (1) previous academic training, including outcomes and contents of completed curricular units and the relevance of that training for the topics in PhD::SPACE; (2) complementary training, participation in mobility/exchange programs and other curricular activities; (3) reference letters other relevant items.

 - 50 points - motivation and demonstrated competencies for pursuing a PhD project: (1) presentation letter and research work as part of the academic curricula, namely graduation projects, dissertation and academic internships; (2) participation in research activities, including meetings, research internships, participation in research teams, computational and/or astronomical observation experience, etc; (3) scientific results, with explicit identification of the candidate’s contribution, including publications in journals and proceedings, oral and poster communications, research reports, and other relevant items.

-The evaluation will include an interview, for short-listed candidates, focussing on complementing and confirming the information provided in items (i) and (ii), and also on evaluating the communication and social interaction skills as well as the English language proficiency.
+The evaluation will include an interview, for short-listed candidates (this includes a minimum of ten top ranked candidates), focussing on complementing and confirming the information provided in items (i) and (ii), and also on evaluating the communication and social interaction skills as well as the English language proficiency.

 The decision on the PhD Project by the successful applicants is done, following the ordered list of selected applicants, from a list of proposals validated by PhD::SPACE and made available to the candidates.
 The list of topics and scientific priorities, as well as the research expertise at the host institute is provided at the website of the programme.